AntonShapovalov/Clean-Architecture-Spring/README.md

 * domain layer applies data transformations and business rules
 * the presentation layer only displays data and passes user input to the domain layer

+#### Test coverage
+The layered structure of the application allows testing of each layer independently.
+The domain layer can be completely covered with fast and isolated unit tests.
+Data and presentation layers could be additionally covered with integration and end-to-end tests.
+In this way the [test coverage](test-coverage-report/index.html) of the application can reach 100% with keeping tests fast, simple, and reliable.

 #### Clean Architecture Layers
 Spring provides predefined components for three main layers: data, domain, and presentation:
 * the data layer is implemented using `@Repository` classes